 This desire has certainly been recognized by many.
-Investigation into the existence of the flat band itself revealed that the flat band would be degenerate with dispersive bands, with the degeneracy being protected by topology [41].
+Investigation into the existence of the flat band itself revealed that the flat band would be degenerate with dispersive bands, with the degeneracy being protected by topology [42].
 It was suggested in Ref.
-[42] that breaking Time Reversal Symmetry (TRS) was crucial to isolate the flat bands from the dispersive ones by considering staggered fluxes through the unit cell.
-In a sequence of works [43-45], it was demonstrated that breaking TRS was not necessary, but one would need to fine-tune the system using compact localized states for destructive interference of the electronic states, which would lead to a dispersionless band.
-There are general considerations from permutation symmetries in graph theory [46] and latent symmetries (associated with destructive interference across certain paths) [47] that can also explain the formation of flat bands on general grounds in general lattices.
-Certain special symmetry properties of the Hamiltonian (antiunitary-Parity-Time) can also lead to flat bands [48].
-Reference [49] presented an interesting parameterization of the Kagomé lattice that also successfully isolated the flat band without the consideration of any special symmetries except what the authors identified as inversion [we shall show later (Sec.
-5) that it does not have to do much with inversion].
-Some works explore the possibility of having a flat band on general grounds, but they either require precise long-ranged hoppings [50] (which is not so desirable in material systems nor in photonic lattices nor ultra-cold atoms) or non-hermitian matrices [51].
+[43] that breaking Time Reversal Symmetry (TRS) was crucial to isolate the flat bands from the dispersive ones by considering staggered fluxes through the unit cell.
+In a sequence of works [44-46], it was demonstrated that breaking TRS was not necessary, but one would need to fine-tune the system using compact localized states for destructive interference of the electronic states, which would lead to a dispersionless band.
+There are general considerations from permutation symmetries in graph theory [47] and latent symmetries (associated with destructive interference across certain paths) [48] that can also explain the formation of flat bands on general grounds in general lattices.
+Certain special symmetry properties of the Hamiltonian (antiunitary-Parity-Time) can also lead to flat bands [49].
+Reference [50] presented an interesting parameterization of the Kagomé lattice that also successfully isolated the flat band without the consideration of any special symmetries except what the authors identified as inversion.
+This is going to be relevant for our work, and we shall expand on this in Sec.
+5. Some works explore the possibility of having a flat band on general grounds, but they either require long-ranged hoppings [51] (which is not desirable in material systems nor in photonic lattices nor ultra-cold atoms) or non-hermitian matrices [52].

 In this work, we add to the existing body of literature and show that it is possible to have isolated flat bands without breaking TRS, without using long-ranged hopping, without losing hermiticity, and without fine-tuning a system.
-At this point, we note that very recently in Refs [52, 53], the authors presented a comprehensive analysis on the design of flat bands achieving the same goals of avoiding long-range hopping and fine-tuning.
-It provides an elegant and robust generalization of our results below, along with the topological classification of these bands.
-We encourage the reader to refer to this work for a more detailed analysis.
-While the fundamental requirements for both our works remain similar, we provide an alternative perspective through a focus on providing precise prescriptions to isolate a degenerate flat band and investigate the role of gauge fields in achieving the same.
-We start from a sufficient condition for the flatband to exist and arrive at a sufficient condition to isolate (gap out) the flatband.
+We start from a sufficient condition for the flatband to exist and arrive at a sufficient condition to isolate the flatband.
 The distinguishing feature of our approach is that while the previous works focus on the properties of the Hamiltonian with a flat band, our method involves arriving at flat band systems by performing projections from a 'parent system.'
 In fact, we show that talking about symmetries of the parent system allows for a simpler interpretation of the flat band in the projected systems.
 To emphasize this point, we first begin with the Kagomé lattice and show that naive attempts to isolate the flat band (via different onsite energies and applying strain) destroy the flat band.
 However, in addition to already existing prescriptions, we were able to identify another parameterization that preserves the flat band for all ranges of the parameter.
 But this technique (and the others discussed in the literature) often requires a very specific relationship between various hopping parameters.
+Nevertheless, one advantage of this parameterization is that we only partially reduced the specificity by partitioning the system into inter and intra unit cell hoppings.
+This is similar, but not identical, to the partitioning presented in Ref.
+[50].
 We then present our main result where we introduce a parent system with certain special properties that guarantees a flat band.
-And upon performing projections (to be detailed later in the text), we show that the projected systems automatically inherit the various conditions presented earlier for the existence of and isolation of the flat band.
+And upon performing projections (to be detailed in the text), we show that the projected systems automatically inherit the various conditions presented earlier for the existence of and isolation of the flat band.